procrastinate-org/procrastinate/docs/discussions.rst

 So far, the only asynchronous interface implemented in procrastinate is job deferring.

-See :ref:`how-to-async` for API details.
+See `howto/async` for API details.

 Procrastinate's database interactions
 -------------------------------------